Richard66NZ/CoalSIM/README.md

 ![Opening Screen view](/Screenshots/About.png)

-Currently this application is compiled to run on macOS and is in the final stages of testing.
-It will be uploaded to this site soon.
+Installer is now available on this site after some issues with code signing.
+Tested on macOS Catalina and Monterey - let me know if you have any issues/problems.